 The Vizio M65Q6-J09 has incredible low input lag as long as you enable Game Low Latency.
 The input lag doesn't change with VRR enabled or when gaming with 4k or 1080p content, which is great.

 This TV supports all common resolutions at 60Hz, like 1080p, 1440p, and 4k.
-It also displays chroma 4:4:4 with all of its supported resolutions, which helps with text clarity when using it as a PC monitor.
+It also displays chroma 4:4:4 properly with all of its supported resolutions, which helps with text clarity when using it as a PC monitor.
 You need to create a custom resolution from your PC for 1440p signals, but that doesn't affect the picture quality.
-As with some other HDMI 2.0 TVs, it accepts 1080p and 1440p signals at 120Hz, but it skips frames.
+It also accepts 1080p and 1440p signals at 120Hz, but it skips frames, as the panel can only refresh at 60Hz.

-Vizio advertises the TV as having three HDMI 2.1 inputs, but it doesn't support any signal above the HDMI 2.0 bandwidth, like 4k @ 60Hz with chroma 4:4:4 and 10-bit color depth.
+Vizio advertises the TV as having three HDMI 2.1 inputs, but it's actually limited to HDMI 2.0 bandwidth.
+It doesn't support any signal above the limits of HDMI 2.0 bandwidth, like 4k @ 60Hz with chroma 4:4:4 and 10-bit color depth, confirming that the ports don't support HDMI 2.1 bandwidth.

 The Vizio MQ6 doesn't have an audio analog output like the Vizio M7 Series Quantum 2021, but it has composite inputs which is great if you have a DVD player or old gaming consoles.